turtlepower93/NvrEndngStry/README.md

 # What is it?

 NvrEndngStry is an app that allows users to come together to create a story.
-In some circles it's called Pass the Story
+In some circles it's called Pass the Story.

-After you login, you are able to create a new book, or edit an existing story
+After you login, you are able to create a new book, or edit an existing story.

 ![Image of Library](https://i.imgur.com/oWPR5dy.png)